 "Is, Are, Was, Were, Am" Translation

-Self Structure “Is, are, was, were” can be translated as “self” when it is about noun = noun.
-It can be used as emphatic when it is for pronoun or adjective.
+Self Structure “Is, are, was, were, am” can be replaced with "self" when identifying a subject as an object.
+For example, "They are workers."
+"Self" can be added for emphasis when describing something.
+For example, "They are nice."
 (Check the video lesson on “Self Structure” for more details) Time Marker “Is, are, was, were” can be translated in a time tense.
 (Check the video lesson on “Time Marker” for more details) Identification “Is, are, was, were” can be eliminated when it is used for identification like name, address, and phone number.
-"That" “Is, are, was, were” can be translated as “that” when before a WH phrase.
-(WH = where, when, what, etc.) 'Present" When a sentence ends with who “is, are, was, were, am”, it can be translated as “present”.
-It is for when to refer to a person.
-If it is for a place or thing, spell “is, etc”.
-WH Question For WH questions, “is, are, was, were” can be eliminated.
-Y/N Question For yes/no questions, “is, are, was, were” can be replaced with the sign “?”. |
+"That" “Is, are, was, were” can be replaced with “that” when before a WH phrase.
+(WH = where, when, what, etc.) WH Question For WH questions, “is, are, was, were” can be eliminated.
+Y/N Question For yes/no questions, “is, are, was, were, am” can be replaced with the sign "?" and "self" can be used when you are identifying a subject as an object. |

 examples

 "Self" The sun is a star.
 Time marker Spring is here.
 Identification My name is John.
 "That" The school is where we meet.
-"Present" I like who you are.
-WH Question Who is this?
-Yes/No Question Is this drink mine? |
+WH Question Who is this person?
+Yes/No Question Are they workers? |